UK Ancestry Visa

 You must also show that you have a grandparent born in one of the following circumstances:

-• in the UK (the UK means England, Scotland, Wales, Northern Ireland, the Channel Islands, and the Isle of Man)
+• in the UK, including the Channel Islands and the Isle of Man

 • on a British-registered ship or aircraft